Here to Care for Your Feathered, Furry and Scaly Friends

 by Melissa LaScaleia

-Mistie Velasco, the owner of 3 Cats & a Dog Petsitting Services, is also a veterinary technician at Ark Animal Hospital, where she’s been working for the past 21 years.
+Mistie Velasco, the owner of 3 Cats & a Dog Petsitting Services, is also a veterinary technician at Ark Animal Hospital, where she’s been working for the past twenty-one years.

 “One night we got a phone call at the vet clinic from pet owners who wanted someone to come and watch their pet while they went to dinner,” Mistie says.
 “I volunteered to go, and it just sort of evolved from there.”